khuyentran1401/Numerical-Optimization-Machine-learning/README.md

 - Implementation of matrix and its methods such as finding the determinant, normalization

-- Solve a system of equations using
+- Numerical optimization methods:
+ + Direct methods:
- + Gauss Method
+ 1. Gauss Method
- + Crammer's Rule
+ 2. Crammer's Rule
+ + Iterative methods:
+ 1. Jacobi method
+ 2. Gauss Seidel method